-TIP: Occasional application of a smear of silicone grease or similar lubricant to the connector O-rings and thread, Sleeve thread, the protective Sleeve End Cap O-ring and the inside rim of the lower Probe Sleeve will make fitting and removal of these parts easier.
+TIP: Occasional application of a smear of silicone grease or similar lubricant to the connector O-rings and thread, Sleeve thread, the protective Sleeve End Cap thread will make fitting and removal of these parts easier.

 12. General Probe Maintenance